rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - The mfasetting subcommand takes no arguments.
 - Returns GetMfaSettingReply.
-### migrationchoiceregistered
-Get the customer type for migration.

-- The migrationchoiceregistered subcommand takes no arguments.
-- Returns MigrationChoiceRegisteredReply.
-### migrationcustomer
-Get the customer type for migration.

-- The migrationcustomer subcommand takes no arguments.
-- Returns MigrationCustomer.
-### migrationmetadata
-Get migration metadata of CDM clusters.

-- The migrationmetadata subcommand takes no arguments.
-- Returns list of MigrationMetadatas.
-### migrationprechecks
-Get all the prechecks for the CDM clusters.

-- There is a single argument of type PrechecksFilterInput.
-- Returns list of Precheckss.
-### migrationsupportcase
-Get migration support case details.

-- The migrationsupportcase subcommand takes no arguments.
-- Returns MigrationSupportCase.
 ### minimumcdmversionforfeatureset
 Get minimum cluster version to support feature set.